abarzilai/report-handler/README.md

 # repler: report handler

-The tool keeps you project envieronment clean by delete or archive files with specified extensions.
+The tool keeps you project environment clean by delete or archive files with specified extensions.

 # Installation:
 pip install repler